| Enter your email address here: |

 Other activities conducted during the mission included investigations using the Biorack facility, located in the SPACEHAB Double Module in Atlantis' payload bay, a photo survey of Mir during docked operations, environmental air samplings and radiation monitoring.

-STS 84 ended 24 May 1997 when Atlantis landed on Runway 33, Kennedy Space Center, Florida.
+STS 84 ended 24 May 1997 when Atlantis landed on revolution 144 on Runway 33, Kennedy Space Center, Florida, on the second KSC opportunity after being waved off from the first due to low clouds in the vicinity.
+Orbit altitude: 184 statute miles.
+Orbit inclination: 51.6 degrees.
 Rollout distance: 8,384 feet (2,555 meters).
 Rollout time: 51 seconds.
 Mission duration: nine days, five hours, 19 minutes, 56 seconds.
-Landed on revolution 144, on the second KSC opportunity after being waved off from the first due to low clouds in the vicinity.
+Miles traveled: 3.6 million.

 The flight crew for STS 84 was: Charles J. Precourt, Mission Commander; Eileen M. Collins, Pilot; Jean-Francois Clervoy, (ESA) Mission Specialist; Carlos I. Noriega, Mission Specialist; Edward T. Lu, Mission Specialist; Elena V. Kondakova, (RSA) Mission Specialist; C. Michael Foale, Mission Specialist (returned on STS 86); Jerry M. Linenger returned from Mir (launched on STS 81).